- Our Story|

 How to get instructor’s editions and desk copies of textbooks: Many publishers offer instructor editions through their website, typically with a link on the page dedicated to that text.
 Or contact the publisher of the textbook you want by phone or email.
 (Ask if the publisher has a representative assigned specifically to VCU and even more specifically to the School of Mass Comm.)
 Most publishers are more than happy to provide instructors a copy of a book for free.
 Allow plenty of time: Besides time in shipping, sometimes the publisher rep must verify an instructor’s status with the School.

 Student Response System (“clickers”): In many classes at VCU, instructors have students use handheld “clickers” to answer questions on the fly — for in-class surveys, comprehension checks, low-stakes quiz grades or attendance verification.
-In Fall 2012, VCU is switching to a new clicker system called the Response Card NXT from Turning Technologies.
+VCU uses a new clicker system called the Response Card NXT from Turning Technologies.
 Faculty members can obtain instructor kits (response card and receiver) at the helpIT Center located in the James Branch Cabell Library, Room B-30.
 The Center for Teaching Excellence provides training on how to use clickers.
 In several large-enrollment courses, instructors require students to purchase and use clickers.
 In years past, the CTE also has had boxes of clickers that faculty members could check out and use for a specific class meeting.

 Training on technology and other skills: VCU has a searchable database of instructor-led training classes and self-paced training materials.
 You can search the database by entering terms such as “Blackboard” or “powerpoint” or “lectures.”
 There are even classes specifically for adjuncts.